ashishdoneriya/workbook/content/Finance/cash-trapped-business.md

 One afternoon, Ramesh sat with his accountant, looking at how much cash was left.

 The accountant said softly,
-**“Sir, your working capital days are 90.”**
+**"Sir, your working capital days are 90."**

 Ramesh looked up.
-**“What is that?”**
+**"What is that?"**

 The accountant didn’t pull out a spreadsheet.
 He just said:

-**“Sir, think of it like this - you run a business that sells medicine every day.”**
+**"Sir, think of it like this - you run a business that sells medicine every day."**

-**“But today, even before you sell anything, your money is already busy somewhere.”**
+**"But today, even before you sell anything, your money is already busy somewhere."**

-Ramesh asked, “Busy where?”
+Ramesh asked, "Busy where?"

 The accountant said:

-**“Some money is used to buy materials and make stock - it’s lying in your godown.”**
+**"Some money is used to buy materials and make stock - it’s lying in your godown."**
-**“Some money is still with customers - you gave them goods, but they haven’t paid yet.”**
+**"Some money is still with customers - you gave them goods, but they haven’t paid yet."**
-**“And yes, some money you still have to pay to your suppliers - that will go later.”**
+**"And yes, some money you still have to pay to your suppliers - that will go later."**

 Ramesh listened quietly.

 Then the accountant said:

-**“Now if I take all that - your stock money, customer money, and supplier dues - and do some maths, it tells me this:
+**"Now if I take all that - your stock money, customer money, and supplier dues - and do some maths, it tells me this:
-To keep this business running, without even growing, you need to block money equal to 90 days of sales.”**
+To keep this business running, without even growing, you need to block money equal to 90 days of sales."**

-**“That’s working capital days.”**
+**"That’s working capital days."**

 Ramesh thought for a second.
-**“So I need three months of sales money already locked - just to stay normal?”**
+**"So I need three months of sales money already locked - just to stay normal?"**

 The accountant nodded.
-**“Yes, sir.
-Even if you don’t take one extra order tomorrow - this much money is always stuck inside the machine.”**
+**"Yes, sir.
+Even if you don’t take one extra order tomorrow - this much money is always stuck inside the machine."**

 And that’s when it made sense.